Articles and Interviews

 The success of this video, depicting my research in an imaginative and absorbing format, surprised and delighted me.
 I started thinking about all the other scientists who might be lost at sea, so to speak.
 Maybe others wanted to reach the masses with their research but just didn’t know where to start.

 My instinct was spot on.
 I discovered many frustrated researchers who wanted to share their amazing discoveries with the world but who did not know how to get people’s attention in an info-glutted world.
 I knew I could help them.

 A new, two-pronged concept was born.
 On the one hand, I would offer animation and graphic design services to researchers who wished to draw on my expertise; on the other hand, I would teach researchers who wanted to develop their own communication skills the secrets of the trade.

-In the past three years, I have given shape to this vision.
+Since 2017, I have given shape to this vision.
 I run workshops in which I equip students, researchers and businesses with the skills to tell their stories imaginatively and engagingly.
 For those who want to outsource these skills, I have created Animate Your Science, a company that turns research into stunning animations and graphics.

 I believe this collaborative approach is raising the bar in science communication and accelerating the transition that will allow us to bridge the gap between science and society.
 My clients are no longer ‘lost at sea’ when it comes to sharing their research.
 They are successfully building the vital communication bridges we need to make scientific research relevant and accessible to people the world over.

 Keynote @ the Australian Society of Fish Biology

 Keynote @ South Australian Small Business Expo

 Connecting the Dots

 Lost at Sea: the story of a baby fish